The Shape of Water (2018) Review

-I like to look at the casting before a film because I like to give a shout out to movies and people and I like.
 As far as casting goes, the performances in this caused the things that annoyed me to be hastily cast aside.
-This movie could have included more dancing or sugar-coated moments and still survived my wrath— each fits the characters like a glove within the narrative.
+This movie could have included more dancing or sugar-coated moments and still survived my wrath.
+Each actor and actress fit the characters like a glove.

 I especially enjoyed Fleming (Michael Shannon) who seemed to explode on the screen with a familiar face almost unrecognizable due to some brilliantly styled hair.
-Doug Jones, who plays the lead amphibian, has worked with del Toro before and others like John Kapelos have lists of finely crafted movies and television roles as long as my arm.
-I was very excited when I saw the names on the bill.
+Doug Jones, who plays the lead amphibian, has worked with del Toro before and others like John Kapelos list finely crafted movies and television roles as long as my arm.
+It was very exciting to see such high calibre names on a bill.

-Guillermo del Toro's reputation precedes him in everything that he does yet when I look through his list of movies, most I haven't seen.
-His style is always recognizable.
+Guillermo del Toro's reputation precedes him in everything he does.
+His style irrespectively is recognizable.
 He somewhat reminds me of H. R. Giger in that both have techniques, that when you see them, you just know.

-I was somewhat afraid of the 'love story' catch-cry being passed around as I am not one for tissue inducing film.
-However, knowing that it's creator likes to engage in horrific and out-of-the-box thinking I was glad to see some toes dipped firmly into the story in the final acts, relieving me from some of the sugar wrapped scenes.
+There was a catch cry for this film and it made me somewhat hesitant.
+Love stories are not my thing.
+I am not one for tissue inducing film as I am the horror queen.
+However, knowing that it's creator likes to engage in horrific and out-of-the-box thinking I was glad to see some darkened toes dipped firmly in the final acts.
+It relieved me from some of the sugar wrapped scenes seen earlier.
 I didn't need a Kleenex, but I did use my sleeve to brush some sort of liquid from my eye.
-I surprised myself in buying the love story well and truly.
+It was surprising to find I bought the love story as extraordinary as it was.
 I especially liked the sign-language between the two.
-In fact, having such a well-rounded inclusion of both beautiful and ugly made me realize I need to see more than the few of his films that I have.
-I wanted to understand the reference to the title of the film and it being a love story and was happy to stumble across this from del Toro when speaking about it.
+Having such well-rounded inclusions of both beautiful and ugly made me realize I need to see more of Del Toro's films.

 “Water takes the shape of whatever is holding it at the time and although water can be so gentle, it's also the most powerful and malleable force in the universe.
 That's also love, isn't it?
 It doesn’t matter what shape we put love into, it becomes that, whether it’s man, woman or creature.”